 Individual accounts are maintained by the Plan's record-keeper for each participant.
 Each participant's account is credited with the participant's contributions, the Company's safe harbor matching contributions, and an allocation of investment funds' earnings.
 Each participant's account is charged with benefit payments, loan withdrawals, and an allocation of administrative expenses and investment funds' losses.
 Allocations are based on participant earnings or account balances.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.

 Vesting

 Participants immediately vest in their contributions, and in the Company's safe harbor matching contributions, plus actual earnings thereon.
-Participants vest ratably by month in the Company's matching contributions made prior to 2015, plus actual earnings thereon, and are fully vested after 5 years of service or upon normal retirement, disability or death.

 Investment Options